quytc/Linearizability/README.md

 end

 In this method, variable declaration is modeld by the top four statements.
-The stack initialization is modeled by
+The stack initialization is modeled by the statement at line 5.
+The statement at line 8 models a malloc statement in C syntax whereas statements at lines 9,10,11,12 model assign statement, pointer assignment statement, CAS statements respectivelly.
+Thread initialization is modeled by statements in line 7 while return statement is modeled by statement at line 13.
+Finally the controller rule is modeld by statement (new R.validate_push 8 7 x)